nimdone/nimdone-88471/src/pages/index.md

         image: images/Picture4.png
         image_alt: App user profile preview
         content: >-
-          **Make adjustments to the outline as necessary and see the slides coming together, simultaneously. nimdone will arrange the content from the outline to make beautiful presentations that can be exported as powerpoint**
+          **Your selected content will be autoarranged into beautiful presentations that can be exported as powerpoint**
         actions:
           - label: Watch video
             url: /features